adamysyim/eco395m-midterm-project---diabetes/README.md

 3. The XPT file is 1.29 GB big.
 When you import and run the file, please make sure your system can handle the size of the file.

 #### Step0 Variable Selection
 1. Based on the codebook and our common sense, we manually selected 18 variables (including 1 dependent variable and 17 independent variables candidates).
-The detailed info is shown in the list_of_selected_variables.csv file in step0 folder.
+The detailed info is shown in the list_of_selected_variable.csv file in step0 folder.

 #### Step1 Data Cleaning
 1. Run "data_importing_and_cleaning.ipynb" in "step1 data cleaning" folder.